AGM 15th April 2021

 If you want to join us, sign up as a volunteer by clicking on the button below:

-Since formation in April 2017 Torphins Paths Group has won funding totalling £14,038 for a Technical Feasibility Study of path options in the area.
+Torphins Paths Group won funding totalling £14,038 for a Technical Feasibility Study published in 2018 of path options in the area.
 Many thanks to contributors.

 South Aberdeenshire Local Action Group LEADER Programme £9,038